apache/arrow-site/_posts/2022-10-01-arrow-parquet-encoding-part-1.md

 Let us start with the simplest case of a non-nullable list of 32-bit signed integers.

-In arrow this would be represented as a `PrimitiveArray`, which would store them contiguously in memory
+In Arrow this would be represented as a `PrimitiveArray`, which would store them contiguously in memory

 ```text
 ┌─────┐